- Status Report

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low on days one and two (20 Sep, 21 Sep) and expected to be very low with a slight chance for a C-class flare on day three (22 Sep).
+Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (20 Sep, 21 Sep, 22 Sep).

 IIA.
-Geophysical Activity Summary 18/2100Z to 19/2100Z: The geomagnetic field has been at quiet to unsettled levels for the past 24 hours.
-Solar wind speed reached a peak of 579 km/s at 18/2302Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 34879 pfu.
+Geophysical Activity Summary 18/2100Z to 19/2100Z: The geomagnetic field has been at quiet levels for the past 24 hours.
+Solar wind speed reached a peak of 330 km/s at 19/0151Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 161 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on day one (20 Sep), quiet to unsettled levels on day two (21 Sep) and quiet levels on day three (22 Sep).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one, two, and three (20 Sep, 21 Sep, 22 Sep).